comdex-official/locking-contract/docs/EXECUTE.md

 }
 ```

-It is a process in which a certain amount of the token (governance token for the app) will be minted after every proposal.
+It is a process in which a certain amount of the token (governance token for the app) will be minted after every proposal (epoch).
 The Emission distribution is computed as:

 * **Emission distribution:** They are distributed to vault owners based on the share of votes received for their respective vault pair id.